STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

-by Anna Latham -
+by Anna Erhardt -

 In my elementary classroom I would begin by utilizing the peer feedback guidelines and rubric.
 Breaking them apart and discussing thoroughly what positive feedback looks and sounds like.
 Then, I would model to my students giving peer feedback.
 We would move onto giving feedback together.
 Then, I would send them off to give each other feedback.
 I would use the "Basic" level of peer feedback.
 I think that "2 Stars and a Wish" would be very beneficial in boosting student moral and improving student work.